csulpizi/cawfn/README.md

 Calling `foo` is a nightmare.
 Accidentally mixing up the ordering of the arguments is likely, which you may not catch until something goes wrong.
 You might not provide the right number of arguments, which isn't checked until the function is called during run-time or in testing.

 Similarly, this way of defining functions is not very future proof.
-Any changes you make to the definition of the function will affect every call of that function, and it can be fairly easy to lost track of all of the calls you need to adjust and make sure they follow the new definition.
+Any changes you make to the definition of the function will affect every call of that function, and it can be fairly easy to lose track of all of the calls you need to adjust to make sure they follow the new definition.

 This is also an issue that is not very easy to test.
 Unit tests can test the definition of foo itself, but that doesn't guarantee that every call to foo is written appropriately.

-Some of these issues are solved by providing an argument map object.
-But that does not verify that the object you are supplying has the arguments you expect it to have or that the arguments are spelled right, at least not until run-time.
+Some of these issues can be solved by providing an argument map object.
+But that does not verify that the object you are supplying contains the arguments you expect it to have or that the arguments are spelled right.

-sdefn was written to address this problem. sdefn allows you to define a function in a similar manner to defn, but it wraps the function with a validation function that runs at compile-time.
+`sdefn` was written to address this problem. `sdefn` allows you to define a function in a similar manner to `defn`, but it wraps the function with a validation function that runs at compile-time.
 The validation checks that all required arguments have been provided, and that no extraneous (or mispelled) arguments are provided.

 ## Usage